wavexx/screenkey/README.rst

 Controlling visibility
 ~~~~~~~~~~~~~~~~~~~~~~

-Press both control keys during a recording to disable screenkey (for example,
+To disable screenkey while recording (for example, during password prompts),
+press both control keys, or both shift keys, or both alt keys at the same time.

-during password prompts).
-Press both again to resume it.
+Press the same combination again to resume it.

+This has the same effect of toggling the state from the system tray icon, but
+it's completely stealth: there's no feedback that screenkey is being switched
+on/off.

 If you need the viewer to focus on a sentence you just typed, you can press a
 silent modifier (such as Shift, or Control) to keep the output window visible a
-little longer.
+little longer without prolonging the default timeout.

 Interactive placement